HighwayChile/Assignment7_cs260_S24/README.md

 insert() should take the input and look for an index in a linked list.
 Something like: for(i : total_capacity) {increment num_nodes and if the same as one}

-remove() could use cointains, and if cointains(key) is in the hastable, remove that value.
+remove() could use cointains(), and if cointains(key) is in the hastable, remove that value.
 I have this halfway set up.
 Need testing and verification.